jooshwells/POOSD-Group4-SmallProject/README.md

 ```
 - Running these commands will then open the familiar MySQL terminal
 ### MySQL Database Setup
-- To fill the database with all entries given in the example, execute the following command
+- To fill the database with all entries given in the example, execute the following command, replacing "your_database_containter" with the name of your container, and "your_password" with your database password.
 ```
 docker exec -i your_database_container mysql -u root -p'your_password' COP4331 < backup.sql
 ```
 - Once this has run, you just need to add a user to your database so the API can access it.
+- To do this, run the following command within MySQL:
 ```
 create user 'TheBeast' identified by 'WeLoveCOP4331';
 grant all privileges on COP4331.* to 'TheBeast'@'%';
 ```
-- If you ever need to dump the contents of your database, use the following command:
+- (Optional Note) If you ever need to dump the contents of your database, use the following command.
+Note that this command is not run within MySQL, rather from the normal command line environment:
 ```
 docker exec your_database_container mysqldump -u root -p'your_password' your_database_name > dump.sql
 ```